 Guam is the United States’ westernmost point.
 This means that it’s the first place where the sun rises on U.S. soil, approximately 14 hours ahead of the U.S. east coast (!) – hence the slogan “Where the American Day Begins”.

-Facts About Guam
+Facts about Guam

 A Remarkable History